chongzixin/grape-expectations/README.md

 | Cuvee St-Denis Brut Champagne Grand Cru | Varnier Fanniere | NV | - | 1 | Chardonnay | France | Champagne | Champagne Grand Cru | Sparkling |

 ## Features

+The application lands on a page that shows cellar analytics and list of wines in cellar.
+Similar to the Perplexity app, a text box floats at the bottom of the screen so that the user can ask for wine recommendations.

 ### Cellar Management